nanasysim/assignment-1/README.md

 ```
 doctl auth init
 ```
-* This command initializes the authentication process with doctl
+* `doctl auth init` initializes the authentication process with DigitalOcean

 ### Step 2: Enter your API token when prompted